dblalock/old-dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

 <br/>
 **Do:** Treat research like a part time job demanding serious commitment.
 You might not want to do this when you first join a group and aren't sure if you'll like it, but it will become necessary once you really want to excel within the group.
 There will be a small number of weeks each semester that are especially busy and most mentor's won't expect you to get much done, but this should only be a few weeks---if you get nothing done in any week with, e.g., a test or project deadline, you won't get anything done after about week four of the semester.

-**Don't:** Write nothing down.
+**Don't:** Try to keep track of everything in your head.
 <br/>
 **Do:** Take notes on what you're supposed to do, what results you've gotten, interesting ideas or concepts you hear in presentations, or anything else that's relevant.
-Forgetting you were supposed to do something is not even close to a valid excuse, and having a record of everything you've done will help your professor a lot when they need to write a recommendation for you.
+Forgetting you were supposed to do something is not a valid excuse, and having a record of everything you've done will help your professor a lot when they need to write a recommendation for you.

 #### Interactions with others